hschletz/Braintacle/README.md

   - The "zip" extension is optional.
 If present, the package builder can create ZIP archives on the fly.

-  - The "gmp" extension is required on 32 bit PHP installations only.

 - [Composer](https://getcomposer.org/)